#12: Renger van der Zande – How you can have nothing but create something

 Q8 – How did you get out of the debts mentally and create opportunity?

 Motorsport is a small bubble in a sense.
 The film Gentlemen driver, really shows what it’s like and many gentlemen drivers show what it’s like to create a business.
 You can do business with them much more easily if you are part of it.

-Q9 – Does this financial security, effect the way you race?
+Q9 – Does this financial security, affect the way you race?

 Yes.
 Now I’m looking at every race and seeing the crashes and assessing how much damage that will be.
-I had a big crash in Macau and a pile up and 90% of the field.
-Lot of claims were going to come in that weekend!
+I had a big crash in Macau and a pile-up and 90% of the field.
+A lot of claims were going to come in that weekend!

 Q10 – What do the next 5 years look like?

 With 2 kids – leaving the house it a lot harder.
 Weeks at a time is hard but I’m passionate about it.
 I get a lot of offers and I’m already racing – I have a business, and kids, I like to be busy and sometimes I have to say no. I love IMSA for the next 10 years.